 Everyone who lives in the UK is entitled to free asthma healthcare on the National Health Service (NHS), whether it’s getting the right diagnosis, or getting extra help for difficult asthma symptoms.

-But there might have been times when you’ve wondered whether going private might help you and your asthma.
+But there may have been times when you’ve wondered whether going private may help you and your asthma.

 On this page we look at how private healthcare can sometimes help you with your asthma.